Embassy of Switzerland, Wellington

 The Embassy of Switzerland in New Zealand is the official diplomatic mission of Switzerland in New Zealand and in a number of Pacific island countries.

-The Chancery is located in the Maritime Tower, a modern seventeen storey office building overlooking the Wellington Harbour.
+The Chancery is located in the Maritime Tower, a modern seventeen story office building overlooking the Wellington Harbour.
 The building was completed in 2006.
 Until 2009 the location had been on Panama Street.
 The Residence is a historical building in Woburn, Lower Hutt, 15 kilometers from the Wellington city center.